tantalum/tantalum.github.io/_drafts/bigdata-tar-pits.md

 ## Time is an Illusion

-When processing data in a big data system, you are most likely processing multiple data items in parallel across a cluster of machines.
+When processing data in a distributed system, you are most likely processing multiple data items in parallel across a cluster of machines.
 The distributed and parallel nature of the processing means that you lose most guarantees over message ordering, especially global ordering.

 In our game, multiple users are sending us messages with updates to their location.
 User A might live closer to our data center than user B. It is easy to imagine how an message from user B might arrive after a message from user A, even though the event occurred and was sent before user A's message.
 Even further once the messages are received the are put on a queue (e.g. a Kafka queue) and as nodes on the cluster become free they will pickup the next available message form the queue.
 A node might pick up a message from user A, and another node pickup the message from user B. The second node might finish processing message B and send the result down to the next step in the pipeline before the first node is done processing message A. The point is even if you could receive messages in order, processing them in parallel means you lose any guarantees that the messages will finish processing in the same order.

 A seemingly easy solution to this whole mess is to use timestamps to order events.
 Basically our game will attach a timestamp to each message before the message is sent.
 The issue here is that you can't rely on client machines to have accurate timestamps.
 You can't even rely on machines you control to have accurate and synchronized timestamps.
 Timestamps on a single machine can jitter giving subsequent messages timestamps that occur "before" previous messages.

-Relying on timestamps to order events is a common tar pit I see big data solutions fall into.
+Relying on timestamps to order events is a common tar pit I see distributed solutions fall into.
 The issue with using timestamps is that they work 90% of the time and might honestly be good enough for your use case.
 However a much more reliable and future-proof solution is to utilize and explicit ordering counter, like a sequence number.
 You cannot achieve global ordering, but you can achieve strong local ordering by using an event sequence number.

 Going back to our example, there is no way to achieve exact ordering of messages across all player, but we don't need global ordering either.
 What we need is ordering of events per-player.
 Like we said we can't use timestamps to order events even for a single player session.
 What we can do though is use a sequence number where each time the game sends a message for a player it increments that player's event sequence number.